janicduplessis/recyclerlistview/README.md

 When a user is far from list edges, it should make no difference to him whether the first and last list items coincide with the physical start and end of the list.
 Only when the edge items or the physical edge is visible does any artifact become visible to the user.
 We attempt to refix as soon as possible, such that this will not happen.

 This patch waits until no scrolling is in progress, then attempts to perform refixing.
-Furthermore, before refixing, we ensure that we have done relayouting based on information for rendered items from autolayout, if necessary.
+Furthermore, before refixing, we ensure that we have done relayouting for rendered items using autolayout information, if necessary.
 If refix were to be performed with layout positions that differ with rendered positions, the effect would be visually equivalent to resetting the rendered item positions to the differing values, causing layouts to jump visually.

 If the user scrolls very quickly and reaches list edges before refix happens, we immediately refix.
 In this case either the list is too short, or the list is too long.
+After the refix, if the list was too short, new space will appear to be attached to the previous end of the list, along with the previously cut-off items.
+If the list was too long, the extra empty space on the end of the list appears to be cut away.
 As part of the refix, `scrollTo` of the ScrollView is called, causing the scrollbars to flash, which is similar to common UI affordances that indicate new content being loaded, thus is an acceptable experience.
+The threshold for being 'near' the list edge can be adjusted with the prop `edgeVisibleThreshold`.

 #### List changes

 The relative layouting mechanism allows us to easily maintain the visible content regardless of list changes (unless the content within the visible window is too, changed, of course).
-When list data provided to RecyclerListView changes, we search the new list for the new index with the same stableId as `_fixIndex`, and simply set the position of the new `_fixIndex` to the position of the old `_fixIndex`, and replace the `_fixIndex`, so that subsequent relayouting remain relative to the same stableId.
+When list data provided to RecyclerListView changes, we search the new list for the new index with the same stableId as `_fixIndex`, and simply set the position of the new `_fixIndex` to the position of the old `_fixIndex`, and replace the `_fixIndex`, so that subsequent relayouting observes no difference relative to the same stableId.

 Another problem that occurs with list changes is that RecyclerListView associates layouts to list indexes, rather than stableIds.
 This is a big problem when e.g. we have a situation like `short item - very long item - short item - very long item`.
 Once the list is rendered, the layouts of all four items are overridden.
 If an item is now added to the beginning of the list, the indexes of layouts are shifted by one, and suddenly, the overridden layouts of all four items become completely inaccurate.
 This causes visible jumps.